An Introduction to Geometric Topology: Homotopy and isotopy

 After this very brief excursion in the topological world, we turn back to the smooth category: every map considered so far is smooth by assumption like in the rest of the book.

 We prove here Theorem \ref{Smale:teo}.
 We need a fact on planar fields.

 \begin{prop} On a nowhere-vanishing vector field on $\matR^2$, a maximal integral curve is never trapped in a compact set. \end{prop} \begin{proof} Suppose by contradiction that a maximal integral curve $\alpha\colon I \to \matR^2$ lies in a compact set $K$ for all $t>t_0$.
-Its \emph{$\omega$-limit} $\omega(\alpha)\subset K$ is the set of all points $x\in K$ to which $\gamma$ accumulates, that is the intersection of the closures of $\alpha|_{t>t_0}$ for all $t_0 \in I$.
+Its \emph{$\omega$-limit} $\omega(\alpha)\subset K$ is the set of all points $x\in K$ to which $\gamma$ accumulates, that is the intersection of the closures of $\alpha(t_0,\infty)$ for all $t_0 \in I$.
 The $\omega$-limit is the intersection of a filtration of compact sets and is hence non-empty.
 Pick a point $p\in\omega(\alpha)$.

-Up to a local diffeomorphism, the vector field near $p$ is constant vertical as in Fig.~\ref{PB:fig}-(1).
+Up to a local diffeomorphism, the vector field near $p$ is constant vertical as in Figure \ref{PB:fig}-(1).
 The integral curves near $p$ are vertical.
 Since $p\in\omega(\alpha)$, the curve $\alpha$ contains infinitely many of them that tend to the one containing $p$.
-Two subsequent ones determine a closed curve as in Fig.~\ref{PB:fig}-(2), that bounds a disc by the Jordan curve theorem.
+Two subsequent ones determine a closed curve as in Figure \ref{PB:fig}-(2), that bounds a disc by the Jordan curve theorem.

 We prove that such a disc cannot exist.
-If it existed, we could reverse all arrows and rotate it to obtain another disc as in Fig.~\ref{PB:fig}-(3), and by gluing the two discs we would construct as in Fig.~\ref{PB:fig}-(4) a nowhere-vanishing vector field on the sphere.
+If it existed, we could reverse all arrows and rotate it to obtain another disc as in Figure \ref{PB:fig}-(3), and by gluing the two discs we would construct as in Figure \ref{PB:fig}-(4) a nowhere-vanishing vector field on the sphere.
 Such a field of course does not exist since the sphere has non-zero Euler characteristic. \end{proof}

 We can now prove Theorem \ref{Smale:teo}.